ghurault/personal-website/content/authors/admin/_index.md

 I am a data scientist at [Pythia Sports](https://www.pythiasports.com/) working on sport analytics.

-Previously, I was as a researcher in the [Biological Control Systems Lab](https://rtanaka.bg-research.cc.ic.ac.uk/) at [Imperial College London](https://imperial.ac.uk/), developing statistical machine learning models to predict and control eczema.
+Previously, I was a researcher in the [Biological Control Systems Lab](https://rtanaka.bg-research.cc.ic.ac.uk/) at [Imperial College London](https://imperial.ac.uk/), developing statistical and machine learning models to predict and control eczema.